legion2809/LauncherForOakwood/README.md

 1) Write and read `launcher.json` and `client.json` files from `"config"` folder.
 2) Configure parameters from above listed files and rewrite files with specified changes.
 3) Run the multiplayer after confirmed settings.
-4) Save the recently saved Mafia and Oakwood directories and read them after next launcher run.
+4) Save the recently saved Oakwood directory and read it after next launcher run.
-5) Create the `"config"` folder (if it's not exists) with configured `JSON`-files.
+5) Create the `"config"` folder (if it's doesn't exist) with configured `JSON`-files.

 It's necessary to specify the Mafia and Oakwood paths for the changes to be made correctly and avoid of unexpected errors and issues.